Trump: US-China trade deal's phase one ahead of schedule

 Continue Reading Below

 "We are looking probably to be ahead of schedule to sign a very big portion of the China deal, we'll call it Phase One but it's a very big portion,'' he told reporters before leaving for Chicago.
-"That would take of the farmers.
+"That would take care of the farmers.
 It would take care of some of the other things.
 It'll also take care of a lot of the banking needs."

 The president's comments come after Beijing said on Saturday that phase one was "basically complete."
 Trade representatives from the two countries held a phone call on Friday as they continued to iron out a deal.